-In times of increasing environmental awareness, the topic of food waste receives a lot of attention from practitioners and scholars alike.
-In this study, we analyze how well-informed Austrian consumers regard food waste and what factors might influence this knowledge.
-In a consumer survey (n = 470), we examined consumer food and food handling knowledge, cooking skills, place of residence, personal ties to agriculture, engagement in initiatives against food waste, and their effect on food waste knowledge.
-To understand what effect social desirability might have on participants' answers, we administered the survey in both online and face-to-face settings.
-Amongst others, our findings suggest a positive relationship between knowledge about food and food handling and knowledge about food waste prevention as well as a social desirability bias in reporting one's own knowledge about food waste prevention.
+In times of increasing environmental awareness, the topic of food waste receives high attention from practitioners and scholars alike.
+In this study we analyze how well-informed Austrian consumers are regarding food waste and what factors might influence this knowledge.
+In a consumer survey (n = 470), we examined consumer food and food handling knowledge, cooking skills, place of living, personal ties to agriculture, engagement in initiatives against food waste, and their effect on food waste knowledge.
+To understand what effect social desirability might have on participants' answers, we administered the survey both in an online and a face to face setting.
+Amongst others, our findings suggest a positive relationship between knowledge about food waste prevention as well as a social desirability bias in reporting one's own knowledge about food waste prevention.
 We could not find a statistically significant relationship between food and food handling knowledge, and food waste knowledge.
-Furthermore, we did not find evidence that a personal connection to agriculture or a rural place of residence leads to better food waste knowledge.
+Furthermore, we did not find evidence that a personal connection to agriculture or a rural place of living leads to a higher food waste knowledge.
 Finally, the unexpected influence of cooking skills is at least surprising to a certain extent.
 We conclude this study by outlining potential areas for future research as well as managerial implications.

-Keywords: food waste; food waste knowledge; consumer behavior; social desirability bias; consumer survey.
+Keywords: food waste, food waste knowledge, consumer behavior, social desirability bias, consumer survey